Colorado Parks and Wildlife: Wildlife management and hunting

 Gray wolves are native to North America, including Colorado and were once present across the state.
 Overhunting of common prey (especially elk) and an increase in livestock numbers forced them into conflict with ranchers.
 Wolves were hunted, trapped and poisoned into local extinction by the 1940s.

 While the agency is responsible for wildlife management and hunting, ballot initiatives have allowed Colorado voters to weigh in on some issues.
 The Commission rejected a proposal to reintroduce the gray wolf in 2016, citing the potential impact on big game and livestock ranching in the state as well as the fact that the national gray wolf population elsewhere had already exceeded federal conservation goals.
 Resolutions by the Commission opposing reintroduction had also been passed in 1982 and 1989.

 With a November 2020 ballot measure, voters directed the Commission to develop a plan to begin to restore and manage wolves by the end of 2023, somewhere on the Western Slope and offer fair compensation for any livestock killed by the predators.
 The measure designated wolves as non-game, meaning they cannot be hunted.

 Parks and other managed areas

 As of 2023, there were forty-three State Parks open to the public, including the Cameo Shooting and Education Complex.
 The 2023 edition of Your guide to Colorado's state parks describes two state parks not included in the total and still in development with limited public access: Lone Mesa and Sweetwater Lake.

+In 2021, CPW, the United States Forest Service, and the Eagle Valley Land Trust announced a proposed partnership for CPW to manage the Sweetwater Lake area in Garfield County, Colorado.
+The land remains part of the White River National Forest.
+In 2026, the Forest Service's draft environmental impact statement evaluated a 20-year special-use permit under which CPW would manage the area, including alternatives ranging from continued Forest Service management to expanded recreation development.
+The proposed CPW-managed alternative drew community opposition concerning development scale, projected visitation, wildlife impacts, and emergency access on Sweetwater Road.
+In 2024 scoping comments, Roaring Fork Audubon and the Roaring Fork Group of the Sierra Club opposed a state-park alternative and advocated lower-development options, citing potential wildlife disturbance, habitat fragmentation, wetlands, water quality, and increased visitation.

 As of 2017, the division managed the 42 state parks and 307 wildlife areas of Colorado.

 As of 2016, the Colorado Natural Areas Program had 93 designated sites which protected more than 250 endangered, rare, or threatened species.